scp756-221/term-project-data_affair/README.md

 Once all the changes have been made and services are ready to be deployed, use the following command to deploy them:

-`make -f k8s.mak gw db s2 s3 s1 or  `
+`make -f k8s.mak gw db s1 s2 s3`

-Use the following command to ensure metric services are installed for our deployed services:
+Or use the following command to ensure that metrics and observation services are deployed along with the microservices:

 `make -f k8s.mak provision`
+#### Get the URL for the microservice deployed:

+`kubectl -n istio-system get service istio-ingressgateway | cut -c -140`

 ### Get the URL for the metric services running